volodymyrhudyma/blog/content/blog/what-are-proptypes-in-react-and-are-they-still-needed.md

   prop5: PropTypes.array,
   prop6: PropTypes.object,
   prop7: PropTypes.any,

+  // Limited to the specific of values
+  prop8: PropTypes.oneOf([true, false, "true", "false"]),

+  // Limited to the specific types
+  prop9: PropTypes.oneOfType([
+    PropType.bool,
+    PropType.string,
+  ]),

+  // Limited to array of boolean values or strings
+  prop10: PropTypes.arrayOf(
+    PropTypes.oneOfType([
+      PropType.bool,
+      PropType.string
+    ])
+  ),

+  // Limited to a specific shape
+  prop11: PropTypes.shape({
+    id: PropTypes.number,
+    name: PropTypes.string,
+    surname: PropTypes.string,
+  }),
 };
 ```

 The above list allows props to be optional.
-If any of the props `prop1 ... prop7` is not passed to component, we would not get notified.
+If any of the props `prop1 ... prop11` is not passed to component, we would not get notified.

 We can add `isRequired` to the chain and make the prop required: